daftknight/Sign-Language-DenseNet121/readme.md

 - Ensure a camera is connected

 - Run the following two commands in the terminal:
-    - Create a virtual environment (optional but recommended):
-    `python -m venv venv`
+    - Create a virtual environment (optional but recommended): \n `python -m venv venv`

-    - Run the virtual environment
+    - Run the virtual environment \n
     `source venv/bin/activate` - if you have Linux/Mac
     `venv\Scripts\activate` - if you have Windows

-    - Install the required packages
+    - Install the required packages \n
     `pip install -r requirements.txt`

-    - Run the model
+    - Run the model \n
     `python model_runner.py`